Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## This Project can only be used for educational purposes and product test at this stage.
+## This Project is ready for production.
+Its just plug & play.

 ### NB: You can use this eCommerce platform as long as you dont remove the footer copyrights.
 Using this project without copyright footer in production you will need to get commercial lisence.